max-baum/cs152projectproposal/finaldraft.md

 ### SMOTE and One-Hot Encoding

 Interestingly, we observed that after training our model on data that had one-hot encoding reapplied after SMOTE, our model performed worse on validation than simply on training data where SMOTE was applied and the training data was not adjusted to reapply one-hot encoding.
-This reality is demonstrated in the graphs below, and we are actively seeking to determine why this is occuring
+We are not sure re-encoding hurts performance, but hypotheses could include that SMOTE actually introduces more nuanced boundaries between classes that are easier for models to learn.
+Further inquiry into this finding could prove fruitful when desiging fraud detection systems with minimal data in the positive class.

 #### Training Data Adjusted to Reapply OHE After SMOTE